wiaidp/MDFA-tutorial/README.md

-Together, these form the ATS trilemma: any improvement along one dimension inevitably comes at the cost of at least one of the others.
+Together, these form the ATS trilemma: in an MDFA-optimized predictor, any improvement along one dimension inevitably comes at the cost of at least one of the others.
 There is no free lunch.
+This is because MDFA defines (and sits on) the efficient frontier of the ATS trilemma.
+The classical MSE predictor is a single point on this frontier and MDFA extends it to the entire (2-dim) hyperplane.